vEnhance/web.evanchen.cc/input/otis.md

 (even late) and admissions is need-blind.**
 There are no age restrictions on OTIS in either direction.

-Admissions are only done to ensure students have sufficient mathematical background and writing ability (due to sheer number of students, there is no "grading"), understand English, and are able to learn from Evan-style writing.
+Admissions are only done to ensure students have enough mathematical background and writing ability (due to sheer number of students, there is no "grading"), understand English, and are able to learn from Evan-style writing.